-Interface Based VPN
+Route/Interface Based IPSec VPN

-Interface based VPN is supported for IPSec only.
+Route/Interface based VPN is supported for IPSec only.
 A virtual interface is created and any traffic routed to the virtual interface is encrypted and sent to the VPN peer.
 Traffic received from the peer is decrypted.
 Traffic through the virtual interface is controlled using firewall policies.
 However, unlike policy based VPN, the action is restricted to Accept or Deny and all traffic controlled by the policy is encrypted/decrypted.

-When traffic is routed over the non-virtual interfaced, the module is operating in a bypass state.
+When traffic is routed over the non-virtual interface, the module is operating in a bypass state.
 When traffic is routed over the virtual interface, the module is operating in a non-bypass state.

-In both cases, two independent actions must be taken by a CO to create bypass firewall policies: the CO must create the bypass policy and then specifically enable that policy.
+In both cases (policy based and route/interface based VPN), two independent actions must be taken by a CO to create bypass firewall policies: the CO must create the bypass policy and then specifically enable that policy.